flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 - We apply some good old recursivity and seed the Agora with the problem of how to build itself.
 That is, how to build a system that allows participating users and entities to collaborate optimally in the face of adversity (such as biases, irrationality and even actual ill intent)1.

 ### Counter anti disintermediation
-- An Agora can be used to solve coordination problems.
+- An Agora can be used to solve coordination problems like those at the heart of enabling users to leave walled gardens and other systems whose design causes anti disintermediation.

 ### Adversarial interoperability
 - An Agora can be used to let users regain control of their data from entities which by default are not proactive enough or flexible enough when stewarding or relinquishing control of user data.

-### Collaboration

 ### Basic income